-To educate alcohol and substance dependent people, their families and the community about the disorder and to provide motivation and hope that they can do something about their addictions.
+Our goal remains the same: To educate alcoholic and substance dependent people about the disorder and to provide motivation and hope that they can do something about their addictions.
 There are important personal skills necessary to avert relapse.
 We focus on resentment, anger, depression, fear of failure and the usual day to day stressors and suggest opportunities/interventions to grow in self-management.
 The vital importance of work and the importance of love and intimate relationships are competencies that are nurtured and supported in what we like to call “slow medicine”.
+Although we are closing the website between now and January 1, 2020 Recovery Matters will be posting things that we hope that you will respond to, comment on and even share.
+Please keep in touch.

 Are we medicalizing addiction treatment?.